coinbump/PhaseJumpPro/modules/core/Node2D.md

 **Bool dontModRotation**: _Default: false_.
 If true, don't mod rotation values between 0-360.0f and 0-1.0f.

+**string initialState**: Initial state of Node.

 **bool isKinematic**: Cached value, determined by rigidbody.

+**List\<NodeTag> nodeTags**: _Editor only_.
+The Unity editor doesn't support dictionaries, so we have to present this as a list, then transform it to a dictionary later.

 **Tags tags**: Container for custom properties.

 **float RotationDegreeAngle**: Value of 0-360.0f for the node's rotation degree angle.